KatharinaHoff/Klebsiella_protein_analysis/README.md

 This returned only 10763 of 18689 assemblies.
 We therefore decided not to rely on the PGAP assembly.

 A total of 18689 assemblies were downloaded from NCBI.
-All but 20 were downloaded by FTP-link retrieval with wget.
+All but 20 were downloaded by FTP-link retrieval with wget using https://github.com/KatharinaHoff/Klebsiella_protein_analysis/blob/main/scripts/download_ass.sh .
 The missing 20 assemblies were manually downloaded because we could not identify a valid FTP link.

 ## Protein Identification